The Story of YMCA Impact

 “The faces of those beautiful looking ladies l had seen and had been told they work for YMCA, made me want to attend their sessions.

 STIX’S STORY “The faces of those beautiful looking ladies l had seen and had been told they work for YMCA, made me want to attend their sessions.
 That meant l was giving up my free time to hustle cigarettes around the prison but l was willing to lose that just to be around such beauty.
 I never knew attending the sessions would lead to a turning point in my life,” said Nduduzo Shelembe, better known as “Stix”.
-Stix is an ex offender who was introduced to the YMCA while serving a three- year sentence in Westville Prison, Durban, for armed robbery.
-His journey into a life of crime started when he decided to be a “woonga” dealer which was meant to be a side hustle for supplemental income to provide for his 3 month old baby and his mother as he was not earning enough from his job in Glenwood.
+Stix is an ex-offender who was introduced to the YMCA while serving a three- year sentence in Westville Prison, Durban, for armed robbery.
+His journey into a life of crime started when he decided to be a “whoonga” dealer which was meant to be a side hustle for supplemental income to provide for his 3-month-old baby and his mother as he was not earning enough from his job in Glenwood.
 Business went so well that he ended up hiring someone to sell for him until he was addicted to the drugs he was selling.
-Nduduzo would have a little bit of the woonga while he was packaging it because it made him feel so good.
+Nduduzo would have a little bit of the whoonga while he was packaging it because it made him feel so good.
 It turned out to be a terrible mistake.
-“Apart from my addiction, what l also regret about the woonga business is having introduced it to so many young people in a place called Mamba where l used to sell.
+“Apart from my addiction, what l also regret about the whoonga business is having introduced it to so many young people in a place called Mamba where l used to sell.
 Some of them have died because of it while some are still addicts and their lives have been destroyed.
 Seeing them brings so much pain and guilt because l managed to change my life while they are still stuck in the drugs.”
-As time went by, Stix started purchasing woonga mostly for his own use.
-At that time he was working at a car wash in Verulam, earning way less than before as a result of business IMPACT STORY being slow and some days they would not work especially during rainy days.
+As time went by, Stix started purchasing whoonga mostly for his own use.
+At that time he was working at a car wash in Verulam, earning way less than before as a result of business being slow and some days they would not work especially during rainy days.
 “I started to steal from cars that came to the car wash and with my friends we would rob people during month ends to sustain our drug addiction.
 I went to jail about 3 times for that and every time l would come back and continue robbing people.
-I even became a supplier of stolen electronic gadgets such as expensive phones, laptops and television sets,” said Stix.
+I even became a supplier of stolen electronic gadgets such as expensive phones, laptops, and television sets,” said Stix.
 This proves that there is still a long way to go in terms of reducing crime in communities because “in as much as there are efforts to curb crime we have community members who promote it by buying stolen goods”.
-The turning point in his life came with his fourth arrest for armed robbery which he calls his “blessing in disguise”, because he almost lost his life on the day of the armed robbery as the general public wanted to kill him for it.
+The turning point in his life came with his fourth arrest for an armed robbery which he calls his “blessing in disguise” because he almost lost his life on the day of the armed robbery as the general public wanted to kill him for it.
 Being taken away by the police saved his life.
-Through the YMCA he learnt life skills, anger management and was connected with his loved ones while in prison as well as being trained in upholstery skills during the post release program.
+Through the YMCA he learnt life skills, anger management and was connected with his loved ones while in prison as well as being trained in upholstery skills during the post-release program.

 This proves that there is still a long way to go in terms of reducing crime in communities because “in as much as there are efforts to curb crime we have community members who promote it by buying stolen goods”.